gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 In fact, it is Oakeshott's concept of philosophy as "experience without reservation or arrest" (1933: 4) that allows him the freedom to repeatedly explore new arrests in experience: all such arrests are always abstract and so partial and defective.
-Someone who mistakenly thought that such an arrest could be made without defect or incoherence, might believe that any insights gleaned from such an arrest ought to be absolute and final, thus rendering them reluctant to explore any other arrest.
+Someone who mistakenly thought that such an arrest could be made without defect or incoherence might believe that any insights gleaned from such an arrest ought to be absolute and final, thus rendering them reluctant to explore any other arrest.
 Their inclination will be to become attached to any particular fishing spot where they catch a few interesting fish.
 For example, those enamoured of the scientific mode may readily come to believe that only scientific explanations are valid, in other words, to embrace "scientism."

-On the other hand, anyone understanding philosophy as does Oakeshott will be able to visit and leave various fishing grounds without becoming attached to any of them as an "ultimate fishing ground," since he will understand that no such ultimate ground exists: they are all "arrests" in experience.
+On the other hand, anyone understanding philosophy as does Oakeshott will be able to visit and leave various fishing grounds without becoming attached to any of them as an "ultimate fishing ground," since he will understand that no such ultimate ground exists: they are all "arrests" in experience, and so all abstract and defective.

 And we might explain some of the confusion that leads writers to try to identify one of Oakeshott's fishing grounds with another is due to their not fully understanding the philosophical basis behind his free exploration of various arrests in